TheAnsuz/Lethal-Company-Configurable-Company-API/wiki/setup.md

 ## Setting up environment

+_You can add the project via [NuGet packages](https://www.nuget.org/packages/Amrv.ConfigurableCompany).
+Doing so allows you to skip the step to add the `.dll`._
+If you wish to learn how to use **NuGet**, [here](https://learn.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio) is a link to microsoft's guide.

 First of all you need a copy of the `.dll` file (wich you can download manually or copy an existing one if you have the mod installed).

 Add the `.dll` to the library folder of your project. _Make sure you also include it as a reference in the project._